kartik31193/TodoApp/README.md

 ## About

 The project deals with student attendance taking system.
 The Teacher may take the attendance and mark the present students using checkbox provided in front of every Roll number.
-This attendance sheet is stored and can be sent anywhere.
+This attendance sheet is created and can be sent anywhere.
 This is very simple and user friendly attendance management system for teacher, who want to digitize their student attendance record using smart phone.
-Digitize means convert paper work process into digital form, and store all data online, so they can view all details in single click.

 This application was originally created by Kartik Budholiya and released under the MIT [LICENSE](LICENSE).